-MSc Digital and Technology Solutions offers a programme of study that meets the needs and expectations of businesses in a wide range of sectors, including, but not limited to, banking, retail, pharmaceuticals and government.
+The Digital and Technology Solutions Specialist (integrated degree) offers a programme of study that meets the needs and expectations of businesses in a wide range of sectors, including, but not limited to, banking, retail, pharmaceuticals and government.
 Read more

 Our apprenticeship is suitable for new graduates, up-skilling and re-skilling existing employees and more experienced learners.

 Our commitment to lifelong learning, pastoral support and to providing routes into digital careers for underrepresented groups provide an excellent opportunity for employers to build teams with a diversity of thought and experience – a critical factor in innovative thinking within teams.